data-fair/data-fair/doc/pages/user-guide-backoffice/concept-en.md

 ## List of concepts

 It is possible to create your own concepts and use them in your [reference data](./user-guide-backoffice/enrichment).
-Here is the default list of concepts used by Data Fair:
+Here is the default list of concepts used by Data&nbsp;Fair:

 * **Label**: An easily readable label
 * **Description**: A small descriptive text (HTML content accepted)